OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

         1. move servo with `servo-forward-pwm` until `knob` and `feedback` values are identical
         2. stop the servo
     - if (`knob` < `feedback`)
         1. move servo with `servo-backward-pwm` until `knob` and `feedback` values are identical
         2. stop the servo

 #### Let's try
 With the values found above:
 ```
 $ ./feedback.pots.sh --servo-channel:1 --knob-channel:0 --feedback-channel:1 \
-                     --servo-freq:100 --servo-stop-pwm:603 --servo-forward-pwm:640 \
+                     --servo-freq:100 --servo-stop-pwm:603 --servo-forward-pwm:595 \
-                     --servo-backward-pwm:560 --min-diff:10
+                     --servo-backward-pwm:632 --min-diff:6
 ```
-> Note the `--servo-forward-pwm:560 ` and `--servo-backward-pwm:640`, values could be inverted, because of the hardware setting.
+> Note the `--servo-forward-pwm:XXX ` and `--servo-backward-pwm:YYY`, values could be inverted, because of the hardware setting.
 >
 > ⚠️ Do make sure you set those values correctly !!
-> This depends on the way the 2 potentiometers are set, the knob, and the feedback.
+> This depends on the way the 2 potentiometers are set - the knob, and the feedback - and on the way the different wheels are turning.
 ---